tomjoht/tomjoht.github.io/_posts/2016/5/2016-05-26-image-translation-with-technical-documentation-guest-post.md

 ---
-title: "8 image translation issues for tech doc"
+title: "8 image translation issues for tech doc &mdash; guest post by Jeanine Shepstone"
 categories:
 - visual-communication
 keywords:
-summary: "Including images can be a headache for the technical writer.
-Thanks to the challenges of translation, your headache can morph into a long-term migrane when the images include text."
+summary: "The following is a guest post by Jeanine Shepstone.
+In this post, Jeanine talks about some of the issues technical writers face when translating images in technical documentation.
+She outlines the workflows for both text translation and image translation, and the challenges of extracting, translation, and merging text back into images.
+Image translation is certainly one of the most difficult aspects of tech comm, and for this reason many people avoid it and stick with text only."
 thumb: jeaninethumb.png
+bio: false
 ---

+Including images can be a headache for the technical writer.
+Thanks to the challenges of translation, your headache can morph into a long-term migrane when the images include text.

 # 1. Just eliminate the text!